This blog may contain affiliate links. Read our disclosure policy for more info.

-Early spring in Queenstown is typically one of the quietest times to visit so lots of hotels and activity providers have some fantastic offers.
-The same goes for the restaurants and cafes in town – a lot of them have great value menus.
+Early spring in Queenstown is typically one of the quietest times to visit, so lots of hotels and activity providers offer fantastic prices.
+The same goes for the restaurants and cafes in town – a lot of them have great value menus!
 If you come early enough, you can also catch some spring skiing and get discounted rates.
 During these months you can often ski in a shirt!
 No jacket required!

 If you visit in late spring don’t expect any special deals or Queenstown to be quiet.
 By November the summer season has truly kicked off and peak season prices and crowds should be expected!

-- Visit the Onsen Hot Pools – This is one of the best hot pools in New Zealand, and the quieter early spring season is about the only time you’ll get a reservation as this popular spot is usually booked out (other than autumn).
-Plus, the views from the pools are the best in the spring in my opinion
+- Visit the Onsen Hot Pools – This is one of the best hot pools in New Zealand, and the quieter early spring season is about the only time you’ll get a reservation!
+This popular spot is usually booked out pretty far in advance.
+Plus, the views from the pools are the best in the spring in my opinion!

 - There are some great adventurous activities like bungy jumping, skydiving, jet boating, and whitewater rafting!
 Temperatures are milder than in winter and fall and because there are fewer tourists in town, you’ll likely have your pick of times/dates.

-- Other great rainy day activities include Fear Factory Queenstown, iFly, and the Kiwi Wildlife Park in Queenstown
+- Other great rainy-day activities include Fear Factory Queenstown, iFly Indoor Skydiving, and the Kiwi Wildlife Park in Queenstown.

-Fall or autumn is the best time to visit Queenstown if you’re looking for great photo opportunities or are traveling on a tight budget.
+Fall or autumn is the best time to visit Queenstown if you’re looking for amazing photo opportunities or are traveling on a tight budget.

 Autumn in Queenstown starts in March and ends in May with temperatures varying from 12°C (53.6°F) to as high as 25°C (77°F).
-In fact, some of the best weather days I’ve experienced in Queenstown have been at the start of fall (in March).
+Some of the best weather days I’ve experienced in Queenstown has been at the start of fall (in March).
 Sunrise averages around 7:30 am daily with sunset at 8:30 pm in March but the daylight gets less and less from April on with sunset at approximately 6 – 6:30 pm in May.

 Pros of visiting Queenstown in the Fall

-Fall is a great season for couples to visit Queenstown because it’s just so pretty to look at and has a relaxed and romantic vibe.
+Fall is an ideal season for couples to visit Queenstown because it’s just so pretty to look at and has a relaxed and romantic vibe.
 Fall is probably the prettiest season in Queenstown when the town explodes in the typical autumn colors of red, yellow, and orange.
-The nearby town of Arrowtown (just a 20 minute drive away) is particularly gorgeous.
+The nearby town of Arrowtown (just a 20-minute drive away) is particularly gorgeous.
 Make sure to bring your camera to snap some pretty photos.

-Fall is typically a quiet or ‘off-season’ as locals like to call it so you’re likely to get some great value-for-money should you decide to visit Queenstown in the fall.
-The later in fall you visit Queenstown the less busy it will be.
+Fall is typically a quiet or ‘off-season’ as locals like to call it so you’re likely to find good value for money should you decide to visit Queenstown in the fall.
+The later in the fall you visit Queenstown the less busy it will be.

 Cons of visiting Queenstown in the Fall

 - Go for a bike ride – The best bike trails to discover in Queenstown are the Arrowtown to Gibbston Valley trail (where you can visit the Gibbston Valley wine region) and the Jacks Point trail.
 You can also use your bike to tour Gibbston Valley wineries.
 I recommend this bike tour to wineries in Queenstown for a super fun day, or take an e-bike tour from Arrowtown back to Queenstown!

 - Take a scenic flight – A helicopter flight over Queenstown is an unforgettable experience, so take advantage of the great offers on a scenic helicopter ride over the stunning region

 Where to Stay in Queenstown